 He has lectured at Oxford, Harvard, Yale, Chicago, York, Sussex, Warwick (among others) and has published essays in such journals as Modernism/ Modernity, ELH, The New Republic, Wilson Quarterly, and Raritan.

 Born in Philadelphia, Pennsylvania and raised in Trenton, New Jersey, Professor Levenson received his B.A. from Harvard College and Ph.D from Stanford University.
 His interests include nineteenth- and twentieth-century transatlantic literatures, the Broadway Musical, the history of literary theory, and global comparative cultures.

-Keicy Tolbert received her Ph.D. in English from the University of Virginia in May of 2012.
-Before joining the IHGC, Keicy worked for the Darden School of Business in the Office of Finance and Administration.
-Keicy manages the day-to-day operations and communications matters for the Institute.
-You can reach her by email >.
+Angela Nemecek received her Ph.D. in English from the University of Virginia in August of 2012.
+Before coming to UVA, Angela earned an MFA in Creative Writing from the University of Michigan.
+She has published both scholarly and creative work.
+Angela manages communications matters, day-to-day operations, and event planning for the Institute.
+You can reach her by email>.